André Blondel

 André-Eugène Blondel (28 August 1863 – 15 November 1938) was a French engineer and physicist.
-He is the inventor of the electromechanical oscillograph and a system of photometric units of measurement.
+He was the inventor of the electromechanical oscillograph and a system of photometric units of measurement.

 Life

 Blondel was born in Chaumont, Haute-Marne, France.
 His father was a magistrate from an old family in the town of Dijon.
 He was the best student from the town in his year.
 He went on to attend the École nationale des ponts et chaussées (School of Bridges and Roadways) and graduated first in his class in 1888.
 He was employed as an engineer by the Lighthouses and Beacons Service until he retired in 1927 as its general first class inspector.
 He became a professor of electrotechnology at the School of Bridges and Highways and the School of Mines in Paris.

 Very early in his career he suffered immobility due to a paralysis of his legs, which confined him to his room for 27 years, but he never stopped working.

-In 1893 André Blondel sought to solve the problem of integral synchronization, using the theory proposed by Cornu.
+In 1893 André Blondel sought to solve the problem of integral synchronization, using the theory proposed by Alfred Cornu.
 He determined the conditions under which the curve traced by a high-speed recording instrument would follow as closely as possible the actual variations of the physical phenomenon being studied.

 This led him to invent the bifilar and soft iron oscillographs, and he also coined the term itself (see History of the oscilloscope).
 These instruments won the grand prize at the St. Louis Exposition in 1904.
 They were more powerful than the classical stroboscope, invented in 1891 then in use.
 They remained the best way to record high-speed electrical phenomena for more than 40 years when they were replaced by the cathode ray oscilloscope.
 They paved the way for a greater understanding of the behavior of alternating current.